jermspeaks/christmas-adventure/CHOICES.md

 ## section-152.md - "The Root of the Problem"

-- Choice 1: "Try to redistribute the magic yourself using the Memory Keeper" → `section-153.md` ⚠️ **DUPLICATE**
+- Choice 1: "Try to redistribute the magic yourself using the Keepsake Keeper" → `section-153.md` ⚠️ **DUPLICATE**
 - Choice 2: "Ask Kvothe to help balance the magic flow" → `section-153.md` ⚠️ **DUPLICATE**
 - Choice 3: "Work with the townspeople to create a solution together" → `section-153.md` ⚠️ **DUPLICATE**